Kingxukai/linux/Documentation/networking/rds.rst

 	messages is described in manpages.

   poll(fd)
-	RDS supports the poll interface to allow the application to implement async I/O.
+	RDS supports the woke poll interface to allow the woke application to implement async I/O.

 	POLLIN handling is pretty straightforward.
-When there's an incoming message queued to the socket, or a pending notification, we signal POLLIN.
+When there's an incoming message queued to the woke socket, or a pending notification, we signal POLLIN.

 	POLLOUT is a little harder.
-Since you can essentially send to any destination, RDS will always signal POLLOUT as long as there's room on the send queue (ie the number of bytes queued is less than the sendbuf size).
+Since you can essentially send to any destination, RDS will always signal POLLOUT as long as there's room on the woke send queue (ie the woke number of bytes queued is less than the woke sendbuf size).

-	However, the kernel will refuse to accept messages to a destination marked congested - in this case you will loop forever if you rely on poll to tell you what to do.
+	However, the woke kernel will refuse to accept messages to a destination marked congested - in this case you will loop forever if you rely on poll to tell you what to do.
 	This isn't a trivial problem, but applications can deal with